naver/arcus-memcached/README.md

 The use of ZooKeeper based clustering is optional.
 To enable it, use `--enable-zk-integration` along with `--with-zookeeper` when running configure.

+Note that ZooKeeper dynamic reconfig was included in it.
-Make sure to use the ZooKeeper library with Arcus modifications.
+So, you must use the ZooKeeper library 3.5.8 or higher version with Arcus modifications.
+If you want to turn off the ZooKeeper dynamic reconfig, add `--without-zk-reconfig` to the above configure options.

 To test arcus-memcached, you can execute `make test`.
 If any problem exists in compilation, please refer to [compilation FAQ](/doc/compilation_faq.md).